-From:richard cook <Rick_Cook@beaverton.k12.or.us>Sent:Thursday, September 28, 2017 6:05 PMTo:Gonzales, Lorraine; Rogalin, EllenSubject:Re: Clackamas County Planning & Zoning Work program 2018-2019
+From: richard cook <rick_cook@beaverton.k12.or.us></rick_cook@beaverton.k12.or.us> Sent: Thursday, September 28, 2017 6:05 PM To: Gonzales, Lorraine; Rogalin, Ellen Subject: Re: Clackamas County Planning & Zoning Work program 2018-2019

 Good evening, Thank you for the email.
 Just wondering how the Road Safety Audit will fit into this.
 4-6 weeks until results available.
 Will there be time to digest before more decisions are made?
 Sure we will have some ideas..)